lleaff/JStests/eloquent/Notes.md

     && and || work on all value types
 	&& returns the first value to evaluate to false, otherwise returns the first value
-	|| returns the first value to evaluate to true, otherwise returns the first value
+	|| returns the first value to evaluate to true, otherwise returns the last value

 #### Ternary
 ?